 Proven track record and action plan to develop operations even further

 Sustainability is a top priority for UPM Timber.
 Therefore, it is a topic we have already been developing for several years.
-We have already succeeded in reducing our own emissions so that they are currently the lowest in the industry.
+We have already succeeded in reducing our own emissions so that they are among one of the lowest in the industry.
 This is mainly thanks to our fossil-free production, amongst other strategies.

 However, settling for the status quo is not an option for UPM Timber — we want to constantly improve our sustainability and challenge other operators to do the same!
 That is why we promise to continue Setting the Standard in the future and to keep reducing our emissions even further and to continuously develop our operations.